Higher Tate traces of Chow motives: Application to projective homogeneous varieties

-Assume that $M(X_{\Theta,G})$ is a pure Tate motive for some $\Gal(F)$-invariant subset $\Theta\subset \Delta(G)$.
-The $\Lambda$-module $\Ch(X_{\Theta,G})$ is free and the isomorphism class of $M(X_{\Theta,G})$ is determined by the {\em Poincaré polynomial}
+Assume that $M(X_{\Theta,G})$ is a pure Tate motive for some $\Gal(F_{sep}/F)$-invariant subset $\Theta\subset \Delta(G)$.
+The $\mz/p\mz$-module $\Ch(X_{\Theta,G})$ is free and the isomorphism class of $M(X_{\Theta,G})$ is determined by the {\em Poincaré polynomial}

 where $a_i:=\dim(\Ch_i(X_{\Theta,G}))$.
 The motive $M(X_{\Theta,G})$ being pure Tate, this polynomial is invariant under field extensions and equal to $P(M(X_{\Theta,G_{F_{sep}}}),t)$.
-Hence, it does not depend on the coefficient ring $\Lambda$ and as explained in \cite{Kock}, it is described solely through the Weyl group of $G$ and the length function; we thus call it the Poincaré polynomial of $X_{\Theta,G_{F_{sep}}}$.
-The next corollary applies, notably but not exclusively, to varieties of Borel subgroups of a semi-simple group of inner type. \begin{cor} Let $\Lambda$ be a finite local ring with residue field of characteristic $p$.
-Consider a $G$-projective homogeneous variety $X$ and a $G'$-projective homogeneous variety $X'$, where $G$ and $G'$ are of inner type.
-We assume in addition that $G_{F(X)}$ and $G'_{F(X')}$ are split.
-The following are equivalent : \begin{enumerate} \item[(i)] The motives of $X$ and $X'$ are isomorphic in $\M_F(\Lambda)$; \item[(ii)] The Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal and for all field extensions $E/F$, $G_E$ is split over a prime to $p$ extension of $E$ if and only if $G'_E$ is split over a (possibly different) prime to $p$ extension of $E$. \end{enumerate} \end{cor}
+Hence, it does not depend on the coefficient ring $\mz/p\mz$, and admits a description in terms of the Weyl group of $G$ and the length function, see~\cite{Kock}.
+We call it the Poincaré polynomial of $X_{\Theta,G_{F_{sep}}}$.
+The next corollary applies, notably but not exclusively, to varieties of Borel subgroups of a semi-simple group of inner type. \begin{cor} Let $X$ and $X'$ be two projective homogeneous varieties for semi-simple inner groups $G$ and $G'$ respectively.
+Assuming that $G_{F(X)}$ and $G'_{F(X')}$ are split, the following are equivalent : \begin{enumerate} \item[(i)] The motives of $X$ and $X'$ are isomorphic in $\M_F(\mz/p\mz)$; \item[(ii)] The Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal and for all field extensions $L/F$, $G_L$ is split over a prime to $p$ extension of $L$ if and only if $G'_L$ is split over a (possibly different) prime to $p$ extension of $L$. \end{enumerate} \end{cor} \begin{proof} For any field extension $L/F$, the function field $L(X_L)$ is purely transcendental if and only if $X_L$ has a rational point.
+Therefore, since $G_{F(X)}$ is split, $G_L$ is split if $X_L$ has a rational point.
+It follows that $G$ is split by a prime to $p$ extension of $L$ if and only if $X_L$ is isotropic mod $p$, or equivalently $M(X_L)$ has non trivial Tate trace.
+Therefore condition $(ii)$ holds if and only if the Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal and for all field extensions $L/F$, the Tate traces of $M(X_L)$ and $M(X'_L)$ are either both trivial of both non-trivial.
+The implication $(i)\Rightarrow (ii)$ follows immediately: if $M(X)$ and $M(X')$ are isomorphic, they have the same Poincaré polynomials over $F_{sep}$ and isomorphic Tate traces over all field extensions $L/F$. \\ Let us now prove the converse.
+As $G$ is split over the function field $F(X)$, the variety $X$ is maximal among projective homogeneous $G$-varieties with respect to dominance mod $p$.
+The main result of \cite{K-inner} thus implies that a complete motivic decomposition of $M(X)$ is given by shifts of the upper motive $U_X$.
+This holds for $X_L$, for any field extension $L/F$.
+In particular, depending on $U_{X_L}$ being Tate or not, the motive $M(X_L)$ is either anisotropic or pure Tate.
+In the latter case, $M(X_L)$ is determined by the Poincaré polynomial $P(X_{F_{sep}},t)$.
+The same holds for $X'$, and as the Poincaré polynomial of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal, and $M(X_L)$ and $M(X'_L)$ are pure Tate motives over the same fields $L/F$, it remains to cast Theorem \ref{main.thm}. \end{proof}